Cost of LivingUpdated May 2026

 Is Memphis Cheap or Expensive for Cost of Living?

-Why does cost of living cost what it does in Memphis? a manufacturing-to-services economy where job retraining programs gradually rebuild the middle class The south region's Year-round warmth is the draw, but it comes with trade-offs: mold, termites, and AC units that run 10 months a year., and TN's regulatory environment also play a role.
-Expect pricing that won't surprise you relative to the rest of the country.
+Why do cost of living cost less in Memphis? a manufacturing-to-services economy where job retraining programs gradually rebuild the middle class The south region's Year-round warmth is the draw, but it comes with trade-offs: mold, termites, and AC units that run 10 months a year., and TN's regulatory environment also play a role.
+Your budget will stretch further here than in most cities we track.

 Practical Advice for Memphis